GustavoCig/smartbee-webservice/README.md

 This end point returns 3 possible Status Code's as a response:

->> Successful registration: Status Code 200 + Json object with the data sent to the server.
+>> Successful registration: Status Code 200.

 >> Email already used by another user: Status Code 409 (Conflict).